 Updates on lists can also be "stored" on worlds so that they become defeasible.
-Instead of using the nth = method, one can use the method store(l,x,v,b) that places the value v in l[x] and stores the update if b is true.
-In this case, a return to a previous world will restore the previous value of l[x].
+Instead of using the nth= method, one can use the method store(l,x,v,b) that places the value v in I[x] and stores the update if b is true.
+In this case, a return to a previous world will restore the previous value of I[x].
 If the boolean value is always true, the shorter form store(l,x,y) may be used.
 Here is a typical use of store:

-'''

-store(1,n,y,1[n] != y)
+store(l,n,y,l[n] != y)

-'''